-NOTE 9 - DEFICIT FUND EQUITY
+NOTE 9 - DEFICIT NET ASSETS

-The District has a government-wide net asset deficit balance of (\$11,012,671) as of September 30, 2010.
+The District has a government-wide net asset deficit balance of (\$10,530,986) as of September 30, 2012.
 There is no such deficit reflected in the governmental fund statements.
-The deficit primarily relates to capital outlay which has been financed through the issuance of long term debt but is not owned or maintained by the District as discussed in Note 6 - Capital Assets.
+In a prior year, certain assets were financed through the issuance of long-term debt but were conveyed to other entities for ownership and maintenance.
+Those capitals assets are not included in the assets of the District; however, the long-term debt associated with those assets remains a liability of the District.